PortsMaster/PortMaster-New/ports/spookynakki/README.md

 We cannot forget to thank warmly our fellow testers from the PortMaster Discord <3

+And finaly a big thanks to:
+* JohnnyOnFlame for making GMLoaderNext
+* nate for the custom loading splash engine
-And finaly a big thanks to Slobters for making this beautiful cover for the port with [GIMP](https://www.gimp.org/).
+* Slobters for making this beautiful cover for the port with [GIMP](https://www.gimp.org/).